nusmodifications/serverless-functions/README.md

-# serverless-functions
+# Serverless Functions

-Serverless functions that NUSMods uses
+Serverless functions that NUSMods uses.
+These currently run on https://code.stdlib.com/ and are mirrored here.